catherinepollard/futurenhs-platform/docs/architecture/decisions/0002-observability-tools-and-strategy.md

 We will use [Prometheus](https://prometheus.io/) to gather metrics for the following reasons:
  - Both [Linkerd](https://linkerd.io/2/tasks/exporting-metrics/) and [Istio](https://istio.io/docs/tasks/observability/metrics/querying-metrics/) (our potential service mesh choices) have an internal Prometheus instance.
  - Proven and popular, wide compatibility, Cloud Native Computing Foundation project.
- - We can leverage some of the knowledge and existing work done by the [MRHA team](https://github.com/MHRA/products)
+ - We can leverage some of the knowledge and existing work done by the [MHRA team](https://github.com/MHRA/products)
  - Close integration with Grafana should we decide to use it (pre-existing dashboard templates for exporters etc).

 Prometheus support within [Azure Monitor for Containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) means that no separate Prometheus server is required but allows for scraping /metrics endpoints and make use of Prometheus queries for custom alerts etc.